jarret/mock-c-lightning/README.md

-# Mock of C-lightning Invoicing
+# Mock of C-Lightning Invoicing

-This is a utility that will generate fake BOLT11 invoices in the manner of the c-lighting command line interface.
+This is a utility that will generate fake BOLT11 invoices in the manner of the c-lightning command line interface.
 It is stateful in that it will list issued invoices.

 The objective is to enable regression/unit testing of application code that is driven by issued, paid and expired invoices.